 Mr. Pizzirusso’s practice also includes domestic and international environmental and public health litigation.
 He successfully resolved the claims of numerous farmers and landowners in Barbados who suffered reduced crop yields and property damages as a result of a massive jet fuel spill.
 James has also represented farmers and other entities seeking damages related to unauthorized releases of genetically modified crops.
 Domestically, he has represented municipalities and individuals suffering harm related to lead paint and other toxic products.

 In 2012, James was named as one of four “Rising Stars under 40” by Law360 in Consumer Protection and Privacy law.
 The International Who’s Who of Competition Lawyers & Economists recognized James as one of the leading US competition lawyers for plaintiffs in 2014.
 Additionally, The Benchmark Plaintiff Guide to America’s Leading Plaintiff’s Firms and Attorneys recognized James as one of the country’s top sixteen “Antitrust Litigation Stars” in 2012 and one of DC’s “Local Litigation Stars” from 2013-2015.
-In 2016, James was recognized by Super Lawyers as a Top Rated Class Action & Mass Torts Attorney in Washington, DC.
+Since 2016, James has been recognized by Super Lawyers as a Top Rated Class Action & Mass Torts Attorney in Washington, DC.
 Who’s Who Legal: Competition named him as one of the country’s leading antitrust practitioners in 2017.
 James has been asked to appear as a panelist at several conferences around the country and presented on topics including antitrust, consumer protection, toxic torts, and public interest litigation.
 James is also the author of several published papers.

 James lives in Falls Church, Virginia with his wife and two daughters.